 Olinsky Law Group has extensive experience with hearings.

-Your next level of appeal after a reconsideration, you will attend a hearing with a Social Security Administrative Law Judge (ALJ), which is at the hearing level.
-This is the only point in the process where you can meet a decision maker on your case face to face.
+Your next level of appeal after a reconsideration is attending a hearing with a Social Security Administrative Law Judge (ALJ), which is at the hearing level.
+This is the only point in the process where you can meet a decision-maker on your case face-to-face.

 When you go to a hearing, the ALJ will question you about